 What you learn on the track depends on your driving skill.
 Beginners are taught driving style (smoothness, consistency, the ability to read the track), more experienced participants continue to work on consistency, while developing new skills such as trail braking, and threshold braking.
 Every time you are on the track, you will have an experienced instructor in the passenger seat.

 For the most experienced drivers, you can be “signed off” and drive solo when you have proven to your instructor and the Chief Instructor that you understand the basics of high speed driving, you can consistently drive the correct line, and you show proper etiquette on track.
 Maturity, good judgment, skill and significant experience will lead to being signed off for solo driving.
 Even if you are a solo student, you are still highly encouraged to learn new skills from your instructor.
 In fact, National BMW Club rules require an instructor be in-car for at least part of the event for all students.

 Want to do one yet?
 Awesome!
-Contact Sean Hayes to find out more!
+Contact the Illini Chapter to learn more!